tylerlevine/pr/README.md

 # `pr`
-`pr` is a CLI tool for creating, updating, approveing, and landing github pull requests.
+`pr` is a CLI tool for creating, updating, approving, and landing github pull requests.

 # Installation